FusionAuth/fusionauth-site/site/_posts/2020-11-05-dealcloser-saves-developer-time-with-fusionauth.md

 <!--more-->

 [dealcloser](https://www.dealcloser.com/) was originally using Auth0 to authenticate internal and external users, but they needed a solution that better fit their enterprise needs and they didn't want to build it inhouse.
 They were also faced with a unique situation: many of their users needed to connect to their application without internet access.
-But dealcloser wanted to leverage existing standards such as OIDC.
+But dealcloser wanted to leverage existing standards such as OpenID Connect (OIDC).

 > "[While we were looking for a solution], [a]irgapping was the main driver.
 [The] biggest thing was to preserve that OpenID Connect compatibility."